Missing Persons; Identification

 (1) A person related by blood, legal custody, or marriage;

-(2) A child who lives with an adult and for whom the adult permanently assumes and discharges parental responsibility; or
+(2) A child who lives with an adult and for whom the adult permanently assumes and performs parental responsibility; or

 (3) A person with whom the individual shares or has shared, within the last year, a mutual residence.

-"Missing person" means a person whose whereabouts, safety, and welfare are unknown.
+"Missing person" means a person whose whereabouts are unknown.

-§ -3 Missing person report. (a) All law enforcement agencies within the State shall accept without delay any report of a missing person or persons.
-No law enforcement agency may refuse to accept a missing person report on the basis that:
+§ ‑2 Missing person report. (a) All law enforcement agencies within the State shall accept without delay any report of a missing person.
+No law enforcement agency shall refuse to accept a missing person report on the basis that:

 (1) The missing person is an adult;

 (2) The circumstances do not indicate foul play;

 (3) The person has been missing for a short period of time;

 (4) The person has been missing for a long period of time;

 (5) The reporting individual cannot provide all of the information requested by the law enforcement agency; or